bizz84/complete-flutter-course/README.md

 11. Useful Widgets for Responsive Design
 12. App Localization

-## 2. Navigation with GoRouter
+### 2. Navigation with GoRouter

 1. Section Intro
-2. From Navigator 1.0 to GoRouter: Overview
+2. Limitations of Navigator 1.0
 3. GoRouter installation & initial setup with `MaterialApp.router`
 4. Routes, sub-routes and navigation
 5. `GoRouterHelper` Extension and `pageBuilder`